itura/k8s-tutorial/01/README.md

 # 01: Pods

-The first Kuberentes API Object that we will dive into is the Pod.
+The first Kubernetes API Object that we will dive into is the Pod.
 At a high level, the Pod resource is how we request CPU and memory resources, and assign a container to run on those resources.
 The Pod resource forms the basis for most other types of resources you can create in Kubernetes.
 In reality, a single Pod can execute multiple different containers with the same resources as well as provide storage, but for introductory purposes we will assume a Pod is simply a vessel for a single container using no storage.

 Recall the diagram of the of the Kubernetes Control Plane: